Paradise Season 2: Is The World Going To End Again?! — TVLine's In-Depth, Ongoing Investigation

 But let's back up a moment.
-The freshman run of Dan Fogelman's twisty drama got underway with a major mystery — who murdered the president of the United States? — and immediately chased it with a jaw-dropping reveal: After a climate catastrophe/nuclear war, the commander-in-chief and a large group of hand-picked citizens had taken shelter in an underground city built for surviving the apocalypse.
+Season 1 of Dan Fogelman's twisty drama got underway with a major mystery — who murdered the president of the United States? — and immediately chased it with a jaw-dropping reveal: After a climate catastrophe/nuclear war, the commander-in-chief and a large group of hand-picked citizens had taken shelter in an underground city built for surviving the apocalypse.
 By the Season 1 finale, Secret Service Agent Xavier Collins (played by Sterling K. Brown) had solved the murder mystery but unearthed another: Were there survivors — including his presumed-dead wife, Teri — topside?

 The three-episode Season 2 premiere proved there were.
 Among them were Annie (played by Shailene Woodley), a Graceland tour guide who holed up at the historic home when things went south; and Link (Thomas Doherty), a secretive traveler headed to Colorado on a deadly mission.
-In Episode 4, tragedy befell Annie, while Link arrived at the bunker's doors and politely (for now) asked to be let in.
-This week's Episode 5 a) flashed back to how Teri managed to stay alive in the years following The Day, and b) found Xavier forming a plan to rescue his woman from the people he was told kidnapped her.

 TVLine readers excel at figuring out TV-related riddles.
-So if you see or hear something that we don't during an episode, make sure to shout it out in the comments or hit me up on social media @kimroots: If your tip is a good one, it'll be included (with credit!) in our updates.
+So if you see or hear something that we didn't during an episode, make sure to shout it out in the comments or hit me up on social media @kimroots: If your tip is a good one, it'll be included (with credit!) in our updates.

 Now have at it, "Paradise" faithful: Scroll down and start sleuthing!